Injecting Entity Types into Entity-Guided Text Generation: Acknowledgements

 Entity, as an important element of natural language, plays the key role of making the text coherent~\cite{grosz1995centering}.
 Recently, modeling entities into NLG methods has demonstrated great improvements by assisting to infer the summary topic~\cite{amplayo2018entity} or to generate coherent content~\cite{ji2017dynamic,clark2018neural}.
 To enhance the representation of entity, entity type is often used in existing work -- represented as a separate embedding and concatenated with the embedding of entity mention (i.e., surface name) in the encoding/decoding phase~\cite{zhao2019personalized,puduppully2019data,yu2018typesql,chan2019stick}.
 Although the concatenation performed better than using the entity mention embedding only, the relationship between entity mention and entity type was not reflected, making the signal from entity type undermined in the NLG.

 To address the above issue, our idea is to model the entity type carefully in the decoding phase to generate contextual words accurately.
-In this work, we focus on developing a novel NLG model to produce a target sequence (i.e., a news article) based on a given list of entities.
-We assume the list has entity mentions as well as their types.
-Figure~\ref{tab:example} presents an example of this task.
-We name the task as {entity-guided text generation} (EGTG).
+In this work, we focus on developing a novel NLG model to produce a target sequence based on a given list of entities.
 Compared to the number of words in the target sequence, the number of given entities is much smaller.
 Since the source information is extremely insufficient, it is difficult to generate precise contextual words describing the relationship between or event involving multiple entities such as person, organization, and location.
 Besides, since input entities are important prompts about the content in the target sequence~\cite{yao2019plan}, the quality of generated sequence depends significantly on whether the input entities are logically connected and expressed in the output.
-However, existing generation models may stop halfway and fail to generate words for the expected entities~\cite{feng2018topic}.
-They are not able to use all the information in the given input and thus lead to serious incompleteness.
+However, existing generation models may stop halfway and fail to generate words for the expected entities, leading to serious incompleteness~\cite{feng2018topic}.

-In this paper, we propose a new strategy of utilizing the type information in NLG, called \emph{type injection}, and a novel entity-guided text generation model.
-Besides the concatenation in the encoder, our model has a multi-step decoder.
-It first predicts the probability that each token is a contextual word in the vocabulary or an entity from a given list.
+In this paper, we propose a novel method of utilizing the type information in NLG, called \emph{InjType}.
+It keeps the same encoder as Seq2Seq models~\cite{sutskever2014sequence}.
+During decoding, it first predicts the probability that each token is a contextual word in the vocabulary or an entity from a given list.
 If the token is an entity, the model will directly inject the embedding of the entity type into the process of generating the entity mention by using a mention predictor to predict the entity mention based on the type embedding and current decoding hidden state.
-The type injection maximizes the likelihood of generating an entity indicator rather than the likelihood of sparse entity mentions, ensuring entities to appear at correct positions.
-And the hidden state is jointly optimized by predicting the role of token and predicting the entity mention so that the entity's information is effectively embedded into the states.
-To better utilize all the given entities, we further add an entity type-enhanced natural language understanding (NLU) module to predict entity mentions from the backward direction so that context from both directions are employed to predict the entity mentions.
-Besides, our model can fully utilize all input entities and strictly maintain the order of given entities in the target sequence.
+The type injection maximizes the likelihood of generating an entity indicator rather than the likelihood of sparse entity mentions.
+The hidden state is jointly optimized by predicting the role of token and predicting the entity mention so the entity's information is effectively embedded into the hidden states.